 Hobart, Launceston, Cradle Coast

-In this unit you will propose, plan and deliver a project that involves technological innovations in Applied Science industries.
-This project may include a research and development focus, inquiry into industry practices, or a self-directed project as negotiated with your lecturer.
-You will use discipline knowledge, analytical and problem-solving skills and operationalise project management tools, practices and responsibilities and improve outcomes in an industry context.
+In this unit you will explore technology and innovation in the fermentation industry.
+You will develop your understanding of the drivers of innovation across industries through case studies relating to biotech, product and process development, Industry 4.0, and business.
+This will involve exploring practices through a sustainability lens.
+During a series of workshops, you will learn about approaches to innovation and apply design-thinking tools to undertake a collaborative industry project.
+You will use discipline knowledge and analytical and problem‐solving skills and operationalise project management tools, practices and responsibilities and improve outcomes in an industry context.
 This unit will draw upon the skills and knowledge that you have acquired during the course.

 |Unit name||Technology and Innovation|

 |Cradle Coast||Semester 1||On-Campus||Domestic|

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.